11 Website Redesign Project Mistakes to Avoid

 Mistake #9: Leaving SEO considerations until last

-The SEO’s pet hate is being left out of the loop on a website redesign project, then being asked to get involved at the last minute once pages are complete, content is in place and all the valuable SEO work invested during the life of the existing website has been undone.
+The SEO’s pet hate is being left out of the loop on a website redesign project, then being asked to get involved at the last minute once pages are complete and content is in place.
+All the valuable SEO work invested during the life of the existing website, whether done in house or using a professional SEO agency, has been undone.

 Factors such as H1 and H2 headings, page titles and descriptions, image tags and keyword optimised content are just the half of it.